shukumar-542/winter-clothe-distribution-client/README.md

 - Unauthorized user can not access dashboard.
 - authorized used can be add their product and see their own dashboard with information.and they can be able to update and delete their product.
 -  user can be added a new product.
+- Enable users to switch between dark and light
+- Show leaderboard to showcase the top donors who have made significant contributions
+- community gratitude wall where users can post comments of appreciation for the support they've received during difficult times.
+- Donors will be able to post testimonials about the donation posts.
+- Implement volunteers users can provide their information like their email, phone number

 ## Technology Used  :